ctchik/cert-pdf-viewer/README.md

 # Certificate-PDF-Viewer

-This is built on top of PDF embedded blockcerts, allow viewing of certificates in PDF format.
+This is built on top of PDF embedded blockcerts, allow viewing of certificates in PDF format locally.

 ## Installation
 1. Follow this [installation instruction](https://github.com/ppfish45/cert-pdf).